LSSTDESC/gen3_workflow/doc/Running_at_NERSC.rst

   set to ``True`` if workflow status summaries are desired.

 ``log_level``
-  This is python logging log-level to use for the Parsl log files.
+  This is the python ``logging`` log-level to use for the Parsl log files.
 Because of the way bps controls the logging at the application level, Parsl logging is (unfortunately) echoed to stderr.

 ``executor``
   The Parsl plugin supports two Parsl executors, ``WorkQueue`` and